i4Ds/Karabo-Pipeline/README.md

 [Example](karabo/examples/source_detection.ipynb) |
 [Contributors](CONTRIBUTORS.md)

 Karabo is a radio astronomy software distribution for validation and benchmarking of radio telescopes and algorithms.
-It can be used to simulate the behaviour of the [Square Kilometer Array](https://www.skatelescope.org/the-ska-project/).
+It can be used to simulate the behaviour of the [Square Kilometer Array](https://www.skatelescope.org/the-ska-project/) or other supported telescopes.
 Our goal is to make installation and ramp-up easier for researchers and developers.

 Karabo includes and relies on OSKAR, RASCIL, PyBDSF, [MIGHTEE](https://arxiv.org/abs/2211.05741), [GLEAM](https://www.mwatelescope.org/science/galactic-science/gleam/), Aratmospy, Bluebild, Eidos, Dask, Tools21cm, katbeam plus configuration of 20 well-known telescopes.
 Karabo can simulate instrument behavior and atmospheric effects, run imaging algorithms, and evaluate results.